River Thames: Tidal river

 In London there are many sightseeing tours in tourist boats, past riverside attractions such as the Houses of Parliament and the Tower of London.
 There are also regular riverboat services co-ordinated by London River Services.
 London City Airport is situated on the Thames, in East London.
 Previously it was a dock.

 Upper river

 The leisure navigation and sporting activities on the river have given rise to a number of businesses including boatbuilding, marinas, ships chandlers and salvage services.

-In summer, passenger services operate along the entire non-tidal river from Oxford to Teddington.
+In summer, passenger services operate along the entire non-tidal river between Oxford and Teddington.
 The two largest operators are Salters Steamers and French Brothers.
-Salters operate services between Folly Bridge, Oxford and Staines.
+Salters operate services between Staines and Folly Bridge in Oxford.
 The whole journey takes four days and requires several changes of boat.
 French Brothers operate passenger services between Maidenhead and Hampton Court.

 Along the course of the river a number of smaller private companies also offer river trips at Oxford, Wallingford, Reading and Hampton Court.
 Many companies also provide boat hire on the river.